anngroong/podcasts/content/episode/509-erhan-arik-turkey-ardahan-genocide-horovel-photo-exhibit-gayan-armenian-diaspora-middle-east-ojakh-diana-mkrtchyan.md

 - __Ojakh__ (documentary project with Diana Mkrtchyan)
 - __Our Seeds__ / Tohum (documentary project)
 - __Yearning / Garod__ (film referenced as an analogy)
+- [__Ojakh, on the other side of silence__](https://www.capuseen.com/films/9253-ojakh-on-the-other-side-of-silence) - in original French, with English subtitles.